KiraDiShira/AlgorithmsAndDataStructures/RepoFiles/DisjointSet/Readme.md

 `Proprietà: Once an internal node, always an internal node.
 An internal node can't become root`

+We now start to estimate the running time of `m` operations.
+Note that the union operation is two calls to Find operation and also to some constant operations.

+So for this reason when estimating the total running time we will just assume that we have `m` calls to find operation.

 <img src="https://github.com/KiraDiShira/AlgorithmsAndDataStructures/blob/master/RepoFiles/DisjointSet/Images/ana2.PNG" />

 Per `m` si intende il numero di chiamate alla `Find`.